nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 #### Check with Network API

 We currently have an API set up returning our metrics tests of the network.
-There are two endpoints to ping for information about your mix node, `report` and `history`.
+There are two endpoints to ping for information about your Mix node, `report` and `history`.
 Find more information about this in the [Mixnodes metrics documentation](./maintenance.md#metrics--api-endpoints).

 ### Why is my node not mixing any packets?